 Spread across town, these parks have everything from bike trails designed by mountain bike enthusiasts to ponds stocked with trout (you don’t even need a fishing license to catch them!).

 All parks have full-service sports fields, one with twenty soccer fields ready to be played on.

 Stop in For a local brew and entertainment.

 Many people who visit Conroe, don’t realize there are three fantastic microbreweries located in town.

-Live music and games are available for your enjoyment at all three locations, and these spots definitely rank among the best places to visit in Conroe.
+Live music and games are available for your enjoyment at all three locations, and these spots definitely rank among the best places to visit in Conroe, Texas.